derivative-programming/Farm-React/README.md

 special lists...
 report
 objwfs
 all pages
-alll lookups
-subsets of any array. try setting each boolean prop to true or false in the dimension phrase to see if a perfect set is found. need to look for full lists first. button types (breadcrumb, other)
+subsets of any array. try setting each boolean prop to true or false in the dimension phrase to see if a perfect set is found. need to look for full lists first.

-Create config json in page service ctrl?
-Ok to have all service interfaces in one file?

 Check success add navigation on result code